 But who can resist?
 The smells and the colors are amazing, and you can make such a wide variety of dishes, from dozens of countries, using a blend of peppers.
 You may want to keep the list of remedies listed below close by so that you can indulge in your nemesis.

 The pungency or spiciness of peppers is registered on the Scoville Scale.
 In 1912, pharmacist, Wilbur Scoville created the scale by diluting the capsaicin found in different pepper in sugar water.

 The sadist that he must have been, he then placed droplets of the mixture on the tongues of his volunteers.
 He would take notes about how long and intense the burn lasted, and slowly add more sugar water to the mix until the burn was gone.

 The number rating is the number of times he had to dilute the pepper until it stopped burning.
 Cruelty to human animals, I tell you!

 What Makes Peppers Burn

 I know I blame the peppers but, in reality, peppers do not actually burn.
-They contain capsaicin which binds with a vanilloid receptor in our mouths which activate pain receptors.
+They contain capsaicin which binds with a vanilloid receptor in our mouths which activates pain receptors.
 The pain receptors immediately send your brain the message, That REALLY burns!

 Your brain sends the message to your mouth in the hopes that you will stop being silly, and opt for something safer, like a peanut butter sandwich and a glass of milk.

-The capsaicin irritates your mouth, nose, skin, eyes, throats, and causes excess stomach acid – leading to acid reflux.
+The capsaicin irritates your mouth, nose, skin, eyes, and throat, and causes excess stomach acid – leading to acid reflux.
 You will experience anything from “Mmm… tasty” to FIVE ALARM FIRE.